BeautifulTovarisch/Notes/Penance/Mathematics/Calculus/Differentiation/Algebraic Properties of Derivatives.md

 As a treat, we derive the general rule for the derivative of a power function using the [[Binomial Theorem]].

 > [!todo]
-> Add a note or section to [[Combinatorics]] about the binomial theorem whenever it comes up.
+> Add a note or section to [[Counting Principles]] about the binomial theorem whenever it comes up.

 > [!abstract] Derivative of a Power Function
 > Let $f(x) = x^n$, then the derivative of $f$ at $x$ is given by the formula: